Decoherence-Free Communication over Multiaccess Quantum Channels: Acknowledgments

 Discussions with P. Horodecki and K. \.Zyczkowski are gratefully acknowledged.
-The author is supported by Gda\'nsk University of Technology through the grant "Dotacja na kszta\l cenie m\l odych kadr w roku 2011".
+The author was supported by Gda\'nsk University of Technology through the grant ``Dotacja na kszta\l cenie m\l odych kadr w roku 2011".